-The student must formally apply for acceptance into the graduate MPA program during the spring of his or her junior year.
-A Five Year program student must begin the program in the fall semester.
+The student must formally apply for acceptance into the graduate M.P.A. program during the spring of his or her junior year.
+A five-year program student must begin the program in the fall semester.
 The student must submit a transcript of all courses taken at James Madison University and other colleges and universities.
-The student must also submit Graduate Record Examination (GRE) scores for review.
+The student must also submit Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores for review.
 The student may also submit recommendations from two James Madison University faculty members.
-The MPA admissions committee will not act on an application until the committee receives a completed application.
-The completed application includes grades of B or above for all undergraduate courses required for acceptance into the Five Year program.
+The M.P.A. admissions committee will not act on an application until the committee receives a completed application.
+The completed application includes grades of B or above for all undergraduate courses required for acceptance into the five-year program.

-Acceptance into the Five Year program is conditional.
-The student must receive a B or higher on the three reserve graduate courses taken during the student's fourth year of study.
+Acceptance into the five-year program is conditional.
+The student must receive acceptable GRE or GMAT scores and earn a B or higher on the three reserve graduate courses taken during the student's fourth year of undergraduate study.

-Five Year Plan
+Five-Year Plan

-Core Curriculum Credit
+Undergraduate Curriculum Credit Hours

-Freshman Year Hours

-POSC 101.
-Advisory in Public Affairs 1

-Freshman or Sophomore Year

-GPOSC 225.
-U.S. Government 4
+Freshman or Sophomore Year GPOSC 225, U.S. Government 4

 PUAD 265.
-Public Administration 3
+Public Administration 4

-Sophomore Year

-POSC 295.
+Sophomore Year POSC 295.
 Research Methods 4

 Sophomore or Junior Year

 POSC 302.
 State and Local Government 3

 PUAD 381.
 Public Budgeting 3

 Junior Year

-MGT 365: Personnel Administration 3
+MGT 365.
+Human Resource Management 3

 Junior or Senior Year

-POSC 405: Seminar in American Government 3
+POSC 405.
+Seminar in American Government 3

-POSC 415: Legal Environment of Public Administration 3
+PUAD 415.
+Legal Environment of Public Administration 3

-27
+26

 Concentration 3 or more

-The student should do sufficient work in the area of

-concentration to qualify for graduate courses in that

-chosen area (See above).
+The student should do sufficient work in the area of concentration to qualify for graduate courses in that chosen area (See individual concentration listings for specific credit information).

-Total Crodits 20 or moro
+Total Undergraduate Credits

+29 or more